rthomp10/IEEE-R5-Robotics-Code/README.md

 # BruceRobot
-This is the code that controls Bruce Robtot.
+This is the code that controls Bruce Robot.
+Bruce might be an interesting fella, so please commit things you know will work.

+## Team Members
+1. Ryan Thompson
+2.
+3.
+4.